csmetrics/csmetrics.net/README.md

 * [Frequently asked questions](docs/FAQ.md) -- opens a separate document

+(Development of CSmetrics stops July 2018, we are open for the community to contribute and take over ... )

 * [Instructions for reproducing the ranking]  (**TODO**)
   * document weighting scheme of venues